mryahya-dev/image-processing-api/README.md

 ## Features

+- Upload images from your computer
-- Resize images by URL with width, height, format, and quality options
+- Resize images by URL with options for width, height, format, and quality
 - List all uploaded images via API
-- JSON responses for API endpoints
+- Receive JSON responses from API endpoints
-- UUID filenames for uploaded images
+- Automatically generate UUID filenames for uploaded images
-- Basic validation and size limits
+- Enforce basic validation and size limits

 ---